Siege of Léva

 The siege of Léva was fought on 19 July 1664 as part of the Austro-Turkish War (1663–1664), between a Habsburg army led by Jean-Louis Raduit de Souches and an Ottoman army under the command of Ali Pasha.
-The battle took place near Léva, Kingdom of Hungary and was a Habsburg victory.
+The battle took place near Léva, Kingdom of Hungary (present-day Slovakia) and was a Habsburg victory.

-The battle
+Battle

 At the beginning of 1664, the Imperial Army was divided into three corps: In the south 17.000 Hungarian-Croatian troops under command of Miklós Zrínyi.
 In the center the main army of Raimondo Montecuccoli of 28,500 men, which had to stop the 100,000-man-strong army of Grand vizier Köprülü Fazıl Ahmed.
 The third corps were the 8,500 men under general Louis Raduit de Souches in the North.
 Souches' army first conquered Nyitra on 3 May and then defeated the Ottomans under Mehmet Küçük on 16 May near Zsarnóca (Scharnowitz).